 - Breath test results inadmissible.

 - DUI checkpoint failed to adhere to legal standards.

 Now, more than ever, it is important to retain an experienced and aggressive Tampa DUI Lawyer.
-Contact the Law Office of William B. Wynne at (813) 532-5057 for experienced advice and aggressive representation.
+For over 10 years we’ve served Tampa residents accused of DUI.
+We fight hard to protect the rights of our clients, and to avoid the harsh consequences associated with these charges.
+Contact the Law Office of William B. Wynne today at 813-532-5057.
 Consultations are free of charge.
-We fight hard to protect the rights of our clients, and to avoid the harsh consequences associated with these charges.